 Mountain View Horse Trails has a number of horses and ponies available for full or half lease.
 All of these horses and ponies really need a human of their own, to give them love and attention.

 Valentine was originally rescued from Grayton, and was severely starved at the time.
 Over the years, she has become one of our most reliable, grand old ladies of our trails.
 As a younger horse, she has done commandos, and was the drag horse for hunts.
 She has an amazing, calm temperament, and loves outrides.
 She is really good with children

-Amy is one of our more recent rescues, from another rescue farm that was closing.
+Amy came to us in 2015 from another rescue farm that was closing.
 She is soft natured, is easy to ride, and has an incredibly soft canter.
 Most people who ride Amy fall in love with her.

 Dancer was born on the farm, and is the daughter of one of our grand old dames, Pumpkin.
 She is very calm and well schooled, and has done both trail riding and jumping.

 Pumpkin is one of our veteran horses.
 She is a very strong horse, especially for a “grandma” – her grand-daughter, Calypso, was born on the 2 June 2016.
 Unfortunately, her previous owners were terrible, and hacked one of her eyes out with a machete.
 In spite of this, she is loving and careful with riders.
 Her only draw-back is that she kicks, so she needs to walk at the back of the ride.

 Sweetheart is one of our movie-star horses – she has starred in a number of different movies.
 She is small and lazy, and is suitable for children.
 She loves to amble along the paths and eats grass at every chance she gets.

 Pedro belongs to Glodien’s son, Jesse.
 He is a small pony, but is incredibly strong and unbelievably fast.
 He insists on walking at the front of any outride, and gets annoyed if his rider tries to hold him back.
 He is more suitable for an experienced rider.